 Bombardier said the sale would help the company - which faced a cash crunch in 2015 - to improve its financial position.
 Bombardier on Thursday reported a quarterly loss.

 “This transaction supports our efforts to address our capital structure and completes our strategic exit from commercial aerospace,” President and Chief Executive Alain Bellemare said.

-Sources have told Reuters that Bombardier's rail unit may also be sold to French group Alstom, although any deal has yet to be finalised.
+Sources have told Reuters that Bombardier's rail unit may also be sold to French group Alstom ALSO.PA, although any deal has yet to be finalised.

-Montreal-based Bombardier ceded control of the A220 programme to Airbus in 2018 for a token C$1 as part of broader efforts to improve its finances.
+Montreal-based Bombardier ceded control of the A220 program to Airbus in 2018 for a token C$1 as part of broader efforts to improve its finances.

-Airbus announced the increase in its stake in the programme alongside a hefty 2019 net loss due to one-off costs.
+Airbus announced the increase in its stake in the program alongside a hefty 2019 net loss due to one-off costs.

 Reporting by Sudip Kar-Gupta and Laurence Frost; Editing by Clarence Fernandez and Mark Potter